 Nothing further is known of these Asian churches after Western colonial powers arrived.
 However, we must ask how much these lost churches may have contributed to the 19th century conversion of tribal Christians, like the Karen who were waiting for messengers to return with the heavenly book they had lost.

 Xavier and Ricci

-The 16th century ministries of Francis Xavier in Japan and Matteo Ricci in China are well known.
+The 16th-century ministries of Francis Xavier in Japan and Matteo Ricci in China are well known.
 Large numbers of people were Christianized.
 We do not know how much of the gospel they really understood, but it is certainly true that many were ready to be killed for their loyalty to Christ.

 The spread of Roman Catholicism

-The Japanese and Vietnamese Catholics whose martyred bones are to be seen in St. Paul’s Church, Macau are anonymous, but their devotion to Christ under severe persecution should be remembered.
+The Japanese and Vietnamese Catholics whose martyred bones are to be seen in St. Paul’s Church, Macau are anonymous, but their devotion to Christ under severe testing should be remembered.
 Wherever Portuguese and Spanish conquerors went, priests went with them.
 Under the Spanish the Philippines became a Catholic nation.

 Politics and geography alike formed barriers for the first Protestant missionaries, which were gradually overcome.
-In the 17th century ministers were sent to the East Indies.
+In the 17th century, ministers were sent to the East Indies.
 Their role was primarily to minister to the Dutch people, but some had a true missionary spirit.

 A missionary training school was established in Holland, and Dutch missionaries were responsible for translating the Scriptures into Indonesian, which thus became the first non-European language since the Reformation to possess Scriptures.
 By 1800 Indonesia had the largest churches in East Asia, with up to 200,000 Protestant Christians.